Which Fuji pancake lens should I choose?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-For some time now, I’ve been writing about lenses that are compatible with the Fujifilm X mount.
-In fact, the link above takes you to a comprehensive and regularly updated list of all lenses currently available for the Fujifilm X mount, whether they are made by Fujifilm or third-party manufacturers.
-Today, I’m delving deeper into the topic by talking about pancake lenses specifically designed for this Fujifilm X mount.
+I’ve been writing quite a bit lately about lenses compatible with the Fujifilm X mount.
+The link above takes you to a comprehensive, regularly updated list of all lenses currently available for the Fujifilm X mount, whether they are made by Fujifilm or by third-party manufacturers.
+Today, I’m going a little further by focusing specifically on pancake lenses designed for the Fujifilm X mount.

-Pancake lenses are particularly popular with many photographers for their compactness, which makes them very interesting for taking photos freely without drawing too much attention.
-They are also ideal for traveling light, for example.
-They are often used for street photography, although they can also be used for environmental portraits.
-Don’t hesitate to take a look at our complete guide to learn all the criteria for choosing a camera lens.
+Pancake lenses are especially popular because of their compact size, which makes them great for shooting freely without drawing too much attention.
+They are also ideal when you want to travel light.
+They are often used for street photography, although they can also work very well for environmental portraits.
+Feel free to take a look at our complete guide to learn all the criteria for choosing a camera lens.

-Note that these lenses are almost always fixed focal lengths, requiring the photographer to move around to get the shot.
-And no, I never said that with a zoom lens, you can’t move around, eh!
+Keep in mind that these lenses are almost always prime lenses, which means you have to move around to frame your shot.
+And no, I never said you can’t move around with a zoom lens!
 Anyway!

-If you’re looking for other Fuji lenses, I’ve also written a comprehensive article on the best current Fujifilm wide-angle lenses available.
+If you’re looking for other Fuji lenses, I’ve also written a comprehensive article on the best Fujifilm wide-angle lenses currently available.

 If you’re considering switching cameras or diving into the “Fuji” world, here’s everything you need to know about Fujifilm APS-C mirrorless cameras.

-Don’t miss our latest article on Sigma lenses for Fujifilm’s X-mount.
-We look at the various current options that you might want to consider.
+Don’t miss our latest article on Sigma lenses for Fujifilm’s X mount, where we look at the current options worth considering.

 Autofocus Fuji pancake lens

-At the time of writing this article, I have identified three pancake-type autofocus lenses for Fujifilm’s X mount.
-The table below summarizes the key features of these three lenses which do not have image stabilization.
+At the time of writing, I have identified four autofocus pancake-style lenses for Fujifilm’s X mount.
+The table below summarizes the key features of these four lenses, none of which have image stabilization.

 - The best pancake lens